CLI Options

 certoraRun Bank.sol --verify Bank:Bank.spec --rule withdraw*

-You can specify this flag multiple times to filter out several rules or rule patterns.
+You can filter out several rules or rule patterns.

 When to use it?
 Use this flag when certain rules take too long to run or require a different configuration than the current verification run.